oVirt/ovirt-site/source/feature/cumulative-rx-tx-statistics.html.md

 Currently, the only network usage statistics reported for network interfaces (whether host or VM) are momentary receive/transmit rates.
 By popular demand, as part of this feature reporting will be added for total received/transmitted bytes for both hosts and VMs, both in the GUI and via REST.

+This will generally be implemented by having vdsm report total RX/TX byte statistics and sample times back to the engine, and having the engine store and show those statistics, as well as compute the average rate from the previous sample rather than depend on the reported vdsm rate (depending on cluster compatibility version).

 ##### Entity Description

 New entities and changes in existing entities.